JocelynXie00/ImageFeedSSR/README.md

 This is a Image Feed App based on the mock api:  https://rickandmortyapi.com/api/character using Next.js and leveraging its server-side rendering feature.

+## Deploy on Vercel
+Has been deployed and Open https://image-feed-ssr.vercel.app/ to check it out.

 ## Tech Stack:
 #### TypeScript
 #### framework: Next.js, React.js